-Moulsford Preparatory School was founded in its current location in 1961, although the building had been used for educational purposes since 1931.
+Moulsford Preparatory School was founded in 1961, although the building had been used for educational purposes since 1931.

-The main school building dates back to 1875, when it was originally called Cranford House and was built by Mr Hawkins of Field, Hawkins & Ponking, then a department store opposite Wallingford Town Hall.
+The main school building dates back to 1875, when it was was built by Mr Hawkins of Field, Hawkins & Ponking, then a department store opposite Wallingford Town Hall.

 A few decades later, Miss Winifred E. Laurence grew up in Cranford House.
 In 1931, she started giving tuition to a little boy of six called Billy Higgs.
 He was soon joined by other children and a friend, Miss Tollit, was persuaded by Miss Laurence to teach the younger ones in the old nursery.
-The grounds were turned into rounders, football and cricket pitches, and a ‘fish pond’ was constructed – this was a platform built out into the river at a suitable depth with a wire fence around it for swimming.
-Each year there was an enormous Christmas tree in the big hall – a tradition that has been maintained to this day.
+The grounds were turned into rounders, football and cricket pitches, and a ‘fish pond’ was constructed with a platform built out into the river with a fence around it for swimming.
+Each year there was a huge Christmas tree in the front hall – a tradition that has been maintained to this day.